Phillips 66 (PSX) Downgrade Issued by Wall Street Gurus

 PSX’s Market Performance

-PSX stocks went down by -0.27% for the week, with a monthly jump of 22.94% and a quarterly performance of 36.41%, while its annual performance rate touched 13.10%.
-The volatility ratio for the week stands at 3.72% while the volatility levels for the past 30 days are set at 3.52% for Phillips 66.
-The simple moving average for the period of the last 20 days is 5.88% for PSX stocks with a simple moving average of 28.25% for the last 200 days.
+PSX stocks went up by 3.80% for the week, with a monthly jump of 18.55% and a quarterly performance of 23.20%, while its annual performance rate touched 37.54%.
+The volatility ratio for the week stands at 4.17% while the volatility levels for the past 30 days are set at 3.70% for Phillips 66.
+The simple moving average for the period of the last 20 days is 4.19% for PSX stocks with a simple moving average of 29.45% for the last 200 days.

 Analysts’ Opinion of PSX